-\paragraph{Research on Android malware sampling} Prior work has also attempted to provide algorithms to create representative Android benchmark datasets.
-Miranda et al. proposed \dada~\cite{miranda2022debiasing}, a two step sampling approach for debiasing Android malware datasets, which combines statistical methods with general \ac{apk} characteristics.
-The first step is to randomly sample a representative dataset from a population using the margin of classical error to then debias it.
-However, in~\autoref{sec:factor-sampling-size}, we have shown that \dada lacks important domain-specific knowledge, which is crucial at the sampling stage.
+\paragraph{Research on Android malware sampling} Prior work has focused on the creation of representative Android benchmark datasets.
+Miranda et al. proposed \dada~\cite{miranda2022debiasing}, a two-step sampling approach for debiasing Android malware datasets, which combines statistical methods with general \ac{apk} characteristics.
+However, in~\autoref{sec:factor-sampling-size}, we have shown that \dada lacks critical domain-specific knowledge.
 In particular, it violates $C3$ of \cite{pendlebury2019tesseract} and P1 of \cite{dos_and_donts}.
-Recently, Thirumuruganathan et al.\cite{thirumuruganathan2024detecting} proposed an approach to detect and mitigate sampling bias between a labeled training dataset and unlabeled testing dataset based on domain discrimination, whereas our work focuses on the broader picture, questioning how well datasets represent the real-world population, rather than finding a classifier that fits both datasets.
+Sun et al.~\cite{sun2024temporal} proposed a dataset restructuring algorithm that unrealistically requires family information and applies it to \cite{malnet}.
+However, it does not correct MalNet's severe spatial bias (only about 6\% goodware).
+A recent work~\cite{thirumuruganathan2024detecting} proposed an approach to detect and mitigate sampling bias between a labeled training and an unlabeled testing dataset, based on domain discrimination.
+In contrast, our work questions how well datasets represent the real-world population, rather than fitting a classifier on two divergent datasets.